Project

 Nov 2023 The project was awarded a Firming Supply Long-Term Energy Service Agreement by AEMO Services under Tender Round Two of the NSW Electricity Infrastructure Roadmap.

 Dec 2023 AGL announced it had reached Final Investment Decision for the 500 MW grid scale battery.
 The total construction cost for the project is estimated at approximately $750,000,000.
+The FID also announced that the project's duration had been scaled down from four hours to two hours.

 Dec 2023 Fluence was selected as the preferred engineering, procurement and construction provider for the delivery of the BESS.